 Simulation can be a powerful technique for education and training, as demonstrated by systems such as SOPHIE, STEAMER, and RBT.
 But building simulators can be difficult.
-Using preexisting simulators rules out the possibility of using a student's design, and hence are inappropriate for virtual laboratories.
-Domain-specific simulation toolkits (e.g. SPICE) are generative, but lack the explanation and reasoning facilities needed to scaffold students in analyzing their design.
+Using preexisting simulators rules out the possibility of using a student's design, and hence is inappropriate for virtual laboratories.
+Domain-specific simulation toolkits (e.g. SPICE) are generative, but lack the explanation and reasoning facilities needed to provide scaffolding for students in analyzing their design.
 For example, the choice of models for components is left entirely to the user.

 Self-explanatory simulators can generate numerical data, just like traditional simulators

 In Styrofoam cup in Chicago,

 Self-explanatory simulators can also generate conceptual explanations of the behavior.